Skip to content

 On 6 March 1457, King James II of Scotland sat down with his Parliament and passed an Act stating that "the fute-ball and golfe be utterly cryit doun and nocht usit."
 Translated: football and golf are banned, don't do them.

 Why?
 Because young men were playing instead of practising archery, and an invasion from England felt uncomfortably close.
 A country that couldn't shoot straight couldn't defend itself.
-Golf got caught in the crossfire.
+Scotland's military doctrine in the 15th century rested on the longbow; weekly practice at the parish butts was a legal obligation for every able-bodied male between 12 and 50.
+Golf was the distraction that the kirk and the crown blamed for emptying the butts.

-The ban was renewed twice — in 1471 and 1491 — which tells you two things.
+The ban was renewed twice — in 1471 by James III, and in 1491 by James IV — which tells you two things.
 First, people kept playing.
 Second, there was already enough of a golfing culture to be worth banning repeatedly.

 The royal game

-By the early 1500s the bans had quietly faded.
-James IV bought a set of clubs in 1502 from a bowmaker in Perth, making him the first recorded royal golfer.
-Mary Queen of Scots was spotted playing at St Andrews shortly after the death of her husband Lord Darnley in 1567 — a choice that was mentioned at her eventual trial.
-The word "caddie" is said to come from the French cadet, which followed her from France.
+By the early 1500s the bans had quietly faded — partly because James IV himself was a known golfer.
+The Lord High Treasurer of Scotland's accounts for 1502 record fourteen shillings paid for "golf clubbis and ballis" purchased by the King from a bowmaker in Perth.
+James IV is the first recorded royal golfer.
+His son James V is recorded playing at Gosford in East Lothian.
+His granddaughter, Mary Queen of Scots, was spotted playing at Seton House and at St Andrews shortly after the death of her husband Lord Darnley in 1567 — a choice of leisure that was mentioned at her eventual trial in 1586 as evidence of unsuitable widow's behaviour.

 Golf was played on common links land — the rough strips between town and sea that were no good for farming but perfect for the game.
 The land dictated the game, not the other way round.
-That's why links golf feels the way it does.
+The Old Course at St Andrews still has the routing it has because of the way the rabbits and the wind shaped the dunes; the holes were where the holes already were when humans first walked the land with sticks.
+That's why links golf feels the way it does six hundred years later.

 1744: the first rules